mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

     });
   };{{< / highlight >}}

-Since we need to capture events in the browsers (like pressing keys, mouse events&#8230;) and send them to the server we need methods for this:
+Since we need to capture events in the browsers (like pressing keys, mouse events...) and send them to the server we need methods for this:

 {{< highlight javascript >}}this.sendMouseEvent = function (x, y, mask) {
     this.socket.emit('mouse', {